1 Chronicles 2:55

 and the clans of the scribes who lived at Jabez--the Tirathites, Shimeathites, and Sucathites.
 These are the Kenites who came from Hammath, the father of the house of Rechab.

-the clans of the scribes
+and the clans of the scribes who lived at Jabez—

-the Tirathites, the Shimeathites, and the Sucathites
+the Tirathites, Shimeathites, and Sucathites.

-These are the Kenites
+These are the Kenites who came from Hammath,

-the father of the house of Rechab
+the father of the house of Rechab.

 Persons / Places / Events